Castle Rock (Stephen King): Population and geographical location

 The population of Castle Rock was 1,280 by 1959 and around 1,500 in Needful Things.
 According to the book cover, Needful Things was "The Last Castle Rock Story".
 However, the town later served as the setting for the short story "It Grows on You", published in King's 1993 collection Nightmares & Dreamscapes.
 This story, according to King, serves as an epilogue to Needful Things.

-In Needful Things, Castle Rock is placed 18 miles southwest of South Paris.
-In The Body, Harlow is 30 miles east of Castle Rock.
+In Needful Things, Castle Rock is placed 18 mi southwest of South Paris.
+In The Body, Harlow is 30 mi east of Castle Rock.
 In the anthology film Creepshow (1982), written by King, a sign at the end of "The Lonesome Death of Jordy Verrill" puts Portland at 37 miles, and Boston at 188 miles.
 "Weeds", the 1976 short story on which "The Lonesome Death of Jordy Verrill" was based, was set in New Hampshire.

 Geographically, this puts Castle Rock within 37 miles of Portland, Maine.
 This region could include real places such as Durham, Lisbon, Danville, Auburn, Lewiston, Bridgton, and maybe even Sabattus.

-In the short story Mrs. Todd's Shortcut Castle Rock is described as being 79 miles from Bangor, Maine as the crow flies, with the most common driving route being 156.4 miles: Route 97 to Mechanic Falls, then Route 11 to Lewiston, and then the Interstate to Bangor.
+In the short story "Mrs. Todd's Shortcut", Castle Rock is described as being 79 miles from Bangor, Maine as the crow flies, with the most common driving route being 156.4 miles: Route 97 to Mechanic Falls, then Route 11 to Lewiston, and then the Interstate to Bangor.

 A map on King's official website places Castle Rock in Oxford County, in the vicinity of Woodstock.
 The works in which Castle Rock appears place the town in the fictional "Castle County", which also includes such fictional towns as Castle Lake, Castle View, and Harlow.
 The location of Castle Rock has been linked to Marblehead, which has a park by the same name.

 Part of the Castle Rock area is underlain by limestone.
 It makes the water hard and hosts at least one bat-infested cave unknown to the inhabitants, as noted in Cujo.

 Besides Castle Rock and the oft-used Derry and Jerusalem's Lot, King has created other fictional Maine towns.
 These include Chamberlain in Carrie; Chester's Mill in Under the Dome; Haven in The Tommyknockers; Little Tall Island in Dolores Claiborne and Storm of the Century; Harlow in Revival; Tarkers Mills in Cycle of the Werewolf, and Ludlow (unrelated to the real Maine town of Ludlow) in Pet Sematary and The Dark Half.